Nevue Fine Art Marketing

 Christmas tree – When you are enjoying an evening in front of your Christmas tree, grab your pencils and start drawing what you see.
 Notice how the lights reflect off of the tree and ornaments.

 Christmas wreath – There is so much going on with Christmas wreaths.
-The texture of the pine needles and pinecones is fun to draw, and all of the accents on the wreath will have you sketching for hours.
+The texture of the pine needles and pinecones is fun to draw, and all the rage of the accents on the wreath will have you sketching for hours.

 Cigars – Draw a smoldering or new cigar still in the wrapper.
 A cigar box filled with cigars is always fun.

 Coffee mug – Sketch your coffee mug while enjoying your first cup of coffee in the morning.
 Use different mugs and look at them from different angles.
+The fun thing about drawing mugs is that they come in various sizes.

 Couch – Sketch your furniture at different angles.
 Place a quilt on it for an extra challenge.